Reformation in the Kingdom of Hungary: Reformation in Europe

 Mass was the central element of devotional life in Western Christianity in the Late Middle Ages.
 During the ceremony, bread and wine were served to commemorate Jesus's Last Supper before his crucifixion.
 The 13th-century scholastic theologian, Thomas Aquinas, developed the idea of transubstantiation, stating that the substance of the bread and wine turned into the substance of the Body and Blood of Christ during the liturgy of Eucharist.
 Most faithful believed that prayers for the dead, indulgence grants from church authorities and works of mercy could shorten the afterlife sufferings of sinful people's souls.
 Laymen's desire to a godly way of life developed a contemplative method of piety around 1400.
 This Devotio Moderna enabled ordinary people to embrace the clerics' high standards without taking the holy orders.
 Those who challenged traditional doctrines had to face persecution by church authorities.
 People were also persecuted for witchcraft especially after late scholastic theologians developed the theoretical basis of the magicians' accusation not only of maleficium but also of idolatry.
-Witch-hunt and the hunt for "heretics" could go hand in hand, like in the western Alpine regions where Waldensians were brought to court for witchcraft.

 An elaborate church organization secured the unity of Western Christianity.
 Clergymen—secular clerics and monks—were expected to remain celibate (unmarried and chaste).
 Secular clerics were organized into dioceses, each under a bishop's authority.
 A diocese included smaller territorial units, known as parishes.
 The monks lived a regulated life within religious communities, many of which formed international organizations.
 The pope stood at the head of the church organization, but the co-existence of two, later three, rival lines of popes subverted the traditional order during the Western Schism (from 1378 to 1417).
 An Oxford theologian, John Wyclif, challenged the traditional ecclesiastic system in the 1370s.
 He rejected the clergymen's privileges, teaching that all faithful chosen by God had a direct access to an eternal invisible Church.
-His followers, the Lollards, were outlawed, but a royal marriage between England and Bohemia facilitated the spread of his teachings in Central Europe.
-A professor at the Prague University, Jan Hus, accepted some of Wyclif's views and his sermons demanding a Church reform won popularity among the Czechs.
-Hus was burned at the stake for heresy in 1415.
-Soon a civil war, colored with ethnic tensions between Czechs and Germans, broke out in Bohemia.
-It was closed by the Peace of Kutná Hora that legalized moderate Hussitism, or Utraquism, in Bohemia in 1485.
+His followers, the Lollards, were outlawed in England, but a professor at the Prague University in Bohemia, Jan Hus, accepted some of Wyclif's views.
+Hus's sermons demanding a Church reform won popularity among the Czechs, but he was burned at the stake for heresy in 1415.
+Soon a civil war, colored with ethnic tensions between Czechs and Germans, broke out in Bohemia, which was closed by a compromise in 1485.